cipherdev/docs/ipmi_commands.rst

   extensions = ['sphinx.ext.autosectionlabel',
                 'sphinxcontrib.osexample']

 Then, to show multiple code examples with tabs, embed the code blocks under the ``.. example-code::`` directive.
-The RST text for the code block example above is:
+The text for the code block example above is:

 .. code-block:: RST